Kinto/kinto/cliquet_docs/rationale.rst

 Dependencies
 ============

-*Cliquet* is built on the shoulders of giants:
+*Kinto-Core* is built on the shoulders of giants:

 * :rtd:`Cornice <cornice>` for the REST helpers;
 * :rtd:`Pyramid <pyramid>` for the heavy HTTP stuff;